B.M. Ithaca College

 DeMaris has taught at Lawrence University, New England Conservatory School of Continuing Education, George Mason University's International Opera Alliance, and the International Vocal Arts Institute in Tel Aviv.
 He has served on panels with Opera America and the National Opera Association, and presented master classes with the New York State Music Teachers Association and New York School Music Association.
 His students have performed on Broadway, film and television, and at opera companies and festivals throughout the world.

 A frequent performer and advocate of contemporary music, he conducted the Middle Eastern premiere of Mark Adamo's Little Women with the Israel Chamber Orchestra and the world premiere of Stefan Weisman's Darkling with American Opera Projects at the Classical Stage Company with additional performances in Gniezno, Poland, at Frei Universität in Berlin, Germany, the New York City Opera VOX Festival and the United Nations.
 He also leads the world premiere recording of Darkling, released on Albany Records in 2011.
-DeMaris was also involved with the professional American premiere of Richard Rodney Bennett’s Mines of Sulphur at Glimmerglass Opera, which was broadcast on NPR and BBC, released on the Chandos label, and nominated for a Grammy Award, as well as the world premieres of Peter Ash's The Golden Ticket and John Corigliano's revised version of The Ghosts of Versailles at Opera Theater of Saint Louis.
-He has served as Resident Conductor of American Lyric Theater in New York, through which he has done several workshops of new works including The Golden Ticket at Jazz at Lincoln Center and Adam and Eve at Symphony Space.
+DeMaris was also involved with the professional American premiere of Richard Rodney Bennett’s Mines of Sulphur at Glimmerglass Opera, which was broadcast on NPR and BBC, released on the Chandos label, and nominated for a Grammy Award, as well as the world premieres of Peter Ash's The Golden Ticket and John Corigliano's revised version of The Ghosts of Versailles at Opera Theater of Saint Louis, for which he provided assistance with the preparation of the published piano-vocal score through G. Schirmer.
+He has served as Resident Conductor of American Lyric Theater in New York, through which he has done several workshops of new works including The Golden Ticket at Jazz at Lincoln Center, Adam and Eve at Symphony Space and Why Is Eartha Kitt Trying To Kill Me at Le Poisson Rouge.
 Mr. DeMaris is also a composer himself: his art songs have been performed throughout the United States.